-Most environmental monitoring samples and analytical results were tracked in BNL's EIMS.
-A small number of environmental samples that were not tracked in the EIMS were from Chemtex Lab, which cannot produce the electronic data deliverables needed to enter the data into the EIMS.
-Tracking was initiated when a sample was recorded on a COC form.
-Copies of the COC form and supplemental forms were provided to the project manager or the sample coordinator and forwarded to the data coordinator to be entered into the EIMS.
-Each contract analytical laboratory also maintained its own internal sample tracking system.
+Most environmental monitoring samples and analytical results were tracked in BNL's Environmental Information Management System (EIMS), a database system used to store, manage, verify, protect, retrieve, and archive BNL's environmental data.
+A small number of environmental samples that were not tracked in the EIMS were analyzed at Chemtex Lab, which cannot produce the electronic data deliverables needed to enter the data into the EIMS.
+Tracking is initiated when a sample is recorded on a COC form.
+Copies of the COC forms and supplemental forms are provided to the project manager or the sample coordinator and forwarded to the data coordinator to be entered into the EIMS.
+Each contract analytical laboratory also maintains its own internal sample tracking system.

-Following sample analysis, the contract analytical laboratory provides the results to the project manager or designee and, when applicable, to the validation subcontractor, in accordance with their contract.
-Once results of the analyses are entered into the EIMS, reports can be generated by project personnel and DOE

-Brookhaven Site Office staff using a web-based data query tool.
+Following sample analysis, the contract analytical laboratory provides the results to the project manager or designee and, when applicable, to the validation subcontractor.
+Once results of the analyses are entered into the EIMS, reports can be generated by project personnel and DOE Brookhaven Site Office staff using a web-based data query tool.